okbob/plpgsql_check/README.md

 =============

 This extension is a full linter for plpgsql for PostgreSQL.
-It leverages only the internal PostgreSQL parser/evaluator so you see exactly the errors that would occur at runtime.
+It leverages only the internal PostgreSQL parser/evaluator so you see exactly the errors would occur at runtime.
 Furthermore, it parses the SQL inside your routines and finds errors not usually found during the "CREATE PROCEDURE/FUNCTION" command.
 You can control the levels of many warnings and hints.
 Finally, you can add PRAGAMA type markers to turn off/on many aspects allowing you to hide